Vilfredo Pareto: Sociology

 Pareto's later years were spent in collecting the material for his best-known work, Trattato di sociologia generale (1916) (The Mind and Society, published in 1935).
 His final work was Compendio di sociologia generale (1920).
 In his Trattato di Sociologia Generale (1916, rev. French trans.
 1917), published in English by Harcourt, Brace, in a four-volume edition edited by Arthur Livingston under the title The Mind and Society (1935), Pareto developed the notion of the circulation of elites, the first social cycle theory in sociology.

-He is famous for saying "history is a graveyard of aristocracies".
+Pareto distinguishes social classes into the mass and the elite, the elite itself being divided into a non-governing elite and a governing elite (Treatise on General Sociology, §2034).
+From the mass, new elites continually emerge, which the existing elite can choose either to fight or to absorb—until it is ultimately defeated and replaced.
+It is this struggle that, in his view, drives history, which thus becomes “a graveyard of aristocracies.”

 Pareto might have turned to sociology for an understanding of why his mathematical economic theories did not always predict actions of individuals in practice, in the belief that unforeseen or uncontrollable social factors intervened.
 His sociology holds that much social action is nonlogical and that much personal action is designed to give spurious logicality to non-rational actions.
 We are driven, he taught, by certain "residues" and by "derivations" from these residues.
 The more important of these have to do with conservatism and risk-taking, and human history is the story of the alternate dominance of these sentiments in the ruling elite, which comes into power strong in conservatism but gradually changes over to the philosophy of the "foxes" or speculators.
 A catastrophe results, with a return to conservatism; the "lion" mentality follows.
 This cycle might be broken by the use of force, says Pareto, but the elite becomes weak and humanitarian and shrinks from violence.